You have reached the home of the

 Miscellaneous News

-3. The BAS is looking for a new webmaster.
+1. The BAS is looking for a new webmaster.
 The current webmaster will train you and hand it over to you, and provide support as necessary.
 The website is written in simple HTML.
-You will need a computer and a high speed internet connection (you will need to download a 6GB backup in a reasonable amount of time).
+You will need a computer and a high speed internet connection (you will need to download a 6GB backup in a reasonable amount of time). $300 is the annual payment.
+You may be asked to support admin of the BAS Facebook pages as well.

 Below, other meetings and notices which